SteveShaffer/gitten/README.md

 TODO: Auto-prefix the message with the current ticket number (if applicable)
 TODO: Auto-divine the message if none is provided
-TODO: Auto-push? with auto rebase or merge if possible and interactive feedback if not
+TODO: Auto-push: add auto rebase or merge if possible and interactive feedback if not